rstacruz/pre.js/Readme.md

 Pre.js
 ======

-Resilient efficient resource loader.
+Resilient, efficient, small (2.5kb) resource loader.
 Loads JS and CSS files in parallel, retries when it fails, and executes callbacks when they've loaded.

 ```js
 Pre()